varnish/Varnish-Book/varnish_book.rst

 Exercise: ``PURGE`` an article from the backend ...............................................

+.. training: trainees did not do this exercise because it is too specific and complicate, but Dridi explained it.
+.. training: the idea is that whoever has the authority can be the one initiating invalidation.
+You can come with either direct invalidation or another component like VAC if you have a ore complicated infrastructured.
+.. training: consider to more the exercise

 - Send a ``PURGE`` request to Varnish from your backend server after an article is published.